Proven Portland Pedestrian Accident Attorneys Ready To Help You

-The proven Portland pedestrian accident lawyers at D’Amore Law Group have helped many pedestrians injured by motor vehicles, including:
+The proven Portland pedestrian accident attorney at D’Amore Law Group has helped many pedestrians injured by motor vehicles, including:

 - $1 million recovery on behalf of a pedestrian who suffered catastrophic injuries after being struck by a truck driven by a distracted driver.

 - $550,000 recovery for a pedestrian who was struck by a motor vehicle in a marked crosswalk in Lake Oswego, Oregon.
 In this case, an elderly woman sustained serious injuries, including fractured femurs, a broken knee, torn shoulder, and a concussion.

 - $365,000 policy-limits recovery on behalf of a Portland, Oregon, veteran who suffered a fractured hip and leg after a motor vehicle ran a red light.